 - 6.1 The Empowering Independence Service will be formally reviewed by the Council during the contract period.
-This includes the components as described below. - 6.2 Performance monitoring: The Service Provider will ensure that appropriate tools are in place to record and review outcomes and outputs. - Strategic outcomes The Service Provider will be expected to work with Commissioners and partners to develop an approach to evidencing the following key aims of the Service during the Contract period: - Enhance quality of life for people with health and wellbeing needs - Reduce or delay the need for formal care and support - Reduce unplanned use of emergency services
+This includes the components as described below. - 6.2 Performance monitoring: The Service Provider will ensure that appropriate tools are in place to record and review outcomes and outputs. - Strategic outcomes The Service Provider will be expected to work with Commissioners and partners to develop an approach to evidencing the following key aims of the Service during the Contract period. - Enhance quality of life for people with health and wellbeing needs - Reduce or delay the need for formal care and support - Prevent and reduce Rough Sleeping and homelessness in Cornwall - Reduce unplanned use of emergency services